 What sets it apart: The site uses different labels for meals including “calorie smart,” “quick,” “kid-approved,” and “easy” to match both your diet and cooking skills.
 There’s even a “Gourmet Plus” label for premium recipes to elevate your dinner game like beef tenderloin with mushroom sauce.

-The bottom line: If you’re counting calories during the quarantine or you want to treat yourself by cooking a gourmet meal.
+The bottom line: If you’re counting calories to lose your quarantine-15 or you want to treat yourself by cooking a gourmet meal.

-Price: Meals start at $8.99 each, with plans for two to six people and two to six meals per week.
-Making a four-meal plan for two cost $79, including the $7 shipping.
+Price: Meals start at $7 per serving, with plans for two to six people and two to six meals per week.
+Making a four-meal plan for two cost $80, including the $7 shipping.
 You can add extra protein, upgrade to higher-quality protein, or swap ingredients for an extra cost.

 The lowdown: HomeChef was founded in 2013 and their chefs develop new recipes weekly by sourcing fresh ingredients for each menu.
 In addition to the dinners, HomeChef offers premium meal options, and weekly breakfast, lunch, smoothie and fruit basket options.

 What sets it apart: HomeChef steps up the personalization game.
-When you set-up your profile, you set your preferences like omnivore/carnivore/pescatarian/vegetarian, low-carb or low-calorie diets, and you can choose foods you want to avoid like pork, wheat, and milk.
+When you set-up your profile, you set preferences like omnivore/carnivore/pescatarian/vegetarian, low-carb or low-calorie diets.
+You can also personalize recipes with different meats or ingredients.

 Price: Plans include a two-person or four-person option with two, three, or four meals a week, ranging from $11 to $13 a meal, so the more you order, the more you save.
 Shipping is not included but you can get free shipping on your first order.